 Joey L. Mogul is a partner at the People’s Law Office.
 Mogul’s practice focuses on representing people who have suffered from police and other governmental torture, abuse and misconduct in civil rights cases, and defending individuals in criminal and capital cases.
-Mogul directs the Civil Rights Clinic at DePaul University College of Law.
+Mogul is also dedicated to representing organizers and community organizations seeking justice and liberation.

 Mogul has sought justice for Chicago Police torture survivors for over twenty years, successfully representing a number of Burge torture survivors in their criminal post-conviction proceedings and in federal civil rights cases.
 Mogul served as co-lead counsel in litigation securing legal representation for the Burge torture survivors who remain behind bars in post-conviction proceedings in 2014.
-Mogul also successfully presented the cases to the UN Committee Against Torture (CAT) and the Human Rights Committee in Geneva, Switzerland in 2006, obtaining a specific finding from the CAT calling for the prosecution of the perpetrators and accountability in these cases in May of 2006.
+Mogul also successfully presented the cases to the UN Committee Against Torture (CAT) in Geneva, Switzerland in 2006, obtaining a specific finding from the CAT calling for the prosecution of the perpetrators and accountability in these cases in May of 2006.

 From 2003 through 2012, Mogul represented a class of over 800 people falsely arrested en masse at an anti-Iraq war demonstration in Chicago on March 20, 2003, and successfully argued the case in the Seventh Circuit Court of Appeals.
 Vodak v.
 City of Chicago, 639 F.3d 738 (2011).
 Mogul also co-coordinated the NLG mass defense of individuals arrested at this and other anti-war protests, and successfully obtained an acquittal on behalf of the only person arrested and forced to trial on charges stemming from the March 20, 2003 protest.